Terms and Conditions

 The Services we provide and your contract for those services is with our LLP and not with any individual partner, or employee of ours.

 We are regulated and authorised by the Solicitors Regulation Authority under SRA Number 508156.
-The SRA is the independent regulatory body of the Law Society operating in the UK.
+The Solicitors Regulation Authority is the independent regulatory body of the Law Society operating in the UK.

 We are committed to providing all of our clients with quality legal advice at a fair price and to do our very best to look after your interests.

 Our normal opening hours are 8.30am – 5pm, Mondays – Fridays.
-(Evenings and weekends where necessary by prior appointment).
 Our reception is open from 8.45am.

 Messages can be left on the answer phone outside those hours or via one of our email addresses.